MetaMask/metamask-improvement-proposals/MIPs/mip-x-multichainapi.md

 ### Goals
 - Consistent Structure: Provide common patterns while separating namespaces of each ecosystem or network.
-- Interoperability: Employ standards to encourage the development of powerful libraries with support for multiple wallets and networks
+- Interoperability: Employ standards to encourage the development of powerful libraries with support for multiple wallets and networks.
 - Unlock the Design Space: Enable dapps to negotiate an interface with wallets for optimal multichain experiences.
+- Extensibility: Make the API reasonbaly future-proof, allowing for new networks and methods to be added as demanded by the ecosystem.
 - Security: Enhance security and privacy associated with wallets delived through Browser Extensions.

 ## Motivation